shadergz/libxtext/Contributing.md

 ## Name convention

 - PascalCase for not exportable symbols from library (this is applied for static and hidden functions)
-- snake_case for symbols exported for library outside world
+- snake_case for symbols exported for the library outside world

 ## Code properties